 Yard/Garden Work Category Quick Pitch Tips:

 I have 6 years of professional experience as a gardener.
 A passion for gardens and garden design from a very young age.
-I have all of my own petrol mowers, trimmers, hedge trimmer, and a chainsaw to tackle all of your garden needs. – London, UK Tasker
+I have my own petrol mowers, trimmers, hedge trimmer, and a chainsaw to tackle all of your garden needs. – London, UK Tasker

 I’m handy with a shovel, gardening equipment, and clippers.
 I’m strong enough to handle heavy lifting, easy to communicate with, and I have experience “in the field.”
 Be sure to tell me if there’s any special equipment to bring. – Chicago Tasker